COVID-19 Policy Updates Fall 2021

 You agree to adhere to these policies, as well as additional changes or new policies implemented as a result of changing guidance.
 Adherence to health and safety requirements applies to all residents and extends to all areas of residential life, including bedrooms, bathrooms, community kitchens, lounges, computer rooms, courtyards and other common spaces.

 Visitation.
-For the health and safety of the campus community, students will only have cardkey access to their assigned residence hall to start the semester.
-However, residents may have one visitor in their room from the same building.
+On campus residential students will have 9 AM to 9 PM access to all regular residence halls so long as face coverings are worn.
+For the health and safety of the campus community, off campus students and visitors from off campus will not be permitted at the beginning of the semester.
+However, residents may have visitors in their room provided everyone wears a face covering.
 The visitation policy will be reviewed and adjusted as conditions allow.

 Social Distancing – Hygiene.
 You agree to make every reasonable effort to practice social distancing.
 This includes staying at least six (6) feet away from others.
-No more than one person may occupy any elevator.
-Handshakes, hugs and fist bumps are to be avoided and replaced with no contact greeting gestures.
 You agree to wash your hands thoroughly (at least 20 seconds) or use hand sanitizer frequently, but at least after touching any public surface and before eating.

 Face coverings.
 To help limit the spread of COVID-19, Roanoke College has developed a campus-wide face covering policy.
 In the residence halls, face coverings should be worn at all times while in the common area spaces unless bathing, eating, brushing teeth or shaving.
 In your residence hall bedrooms, face coverings are not required; but, are highly encouraged if you have a roommate.
-If two or more persons are required to travel together in a vehicle, face coverings must be worn, and windows should be open if the weather allows.
+If visitors are in the room, face coverings should be worn.

 Kitchen usage.
 All students should keep their personal cooking utensils, pans, plates, cups, etc. in their personal bedroom.
 Dishes should be washed, dried, and stored back in their room immediately after usage.
 Sharing a kitchen is natural for the residents living in one of the College’s apartments.
 Residents living in an apartment are highly encouraged to have their own personal dishes, and discouraged from sharing plates, bowls, glasses, cups and eating utensils.

 Move-in.
-Residence Life & Housing has established a carefully organized move-in process spread out over several days to follow public health safety guidelines.
-Students are limited to two additional people to assist during the move-in process and all will be required to wear a mask for the duration of the move-in process.
-Students will be assigned time slots based on room assignments and will have two hours to complete the move-in process.
+Residence Life & Housing has established a carefully organized move-in process that follows public health safety guidelines.
+Students may have people assist during the move-in process and all will be required to wear a mask for the duration of the move-in process.
+Students may sign up for time slots to complete the move-in process.
 No early arrivals will be permitted except for those students who have been granted permission to return early for fall athletics or other approved activities.

 Reporting.
 Any of the following situations need to be reported promptly: (i) you develop symptoms associated with COVID-19 that are not otherwise explained (a symptom checklist is available on the Virginia Department of Health and Center for Disease Control’s website); (ii) you are awaiting test results for and/or have tested positive for COVID-19; (iii) you are notified by a third party that you have been exposed to someone who is positive for COVID-19; (iv) you have been ask to quarantine; (v) you have been in ‘close contact’ within the past 14 days with someone whom you learn was positive for COVID-19 at the time (‘close contact’ means being within six (6) feet of the infected person for at least 15 minutes), or (vi) you have traveled to or from a location or an event that has within the past 14 days been identified as one experiencing a significant increase in positive test results.
 This reporting obligation applies even in a situation where you or another person has tested positive but remain asymptomatic.
 Should one of these situations develop you are to call or email the following person(s) as promptly as possible, but in all circumstances, the notice must occur within at least four (4) hours: 8AM to 430PM contact Student Health & Counseling at 540-375-2286 after hours or weekends please contact Campus Safety at 540-375-2310.